c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

 **Fig 14** illustrates that Model V28 also exhibits **suboptimal performance** in the retrosynthesis of rivaroxaban.
 However, whether it is **performs worse or better than Model V27 is less clear**.
 Similar to the retrosynthetic prediction of aspirin, the primary issues are:
 1. **Single Incorrect Leaf Node Precursor Prediction**
     * Model V28 **only predicts a single leaf node precursor** that **does not have the correct structure of either of the precursors** used in any reported syntheses of rivaroxaban.
-The presence of a **7-membered lactam** is particularly interesting.
+The presence of a **seven-membered lactam** is particularly interesting.
 2. **Non-Chrial Predicted Precursor**
     * Unlike Model V27, the **predicted precursor is not chrial**, indicating that Model V28 **is not accounting for stereochemistry** in its predictions.
 4. **Lack of Diverse Retrosynthesis Pathway Options**